Helensburgh Anglican Church

 The Gees soon made a home for themselves in Helensburgh.
 Over the years ministers found that it was a friendly village as long as you didn't put on airs.
 The only unfriendly element in the town was the small communist group who openly opposed any Christian activity.

 Services continued at Waterfall 3pm, Darkes Forest and Otford 7pm week nights, Stanwell Park 3pm, and Helensburgh 8am, 11am, 7.15pm, with a children's service once a month.
 Services were well attended.
 There was a choir with a number of Welsh singers in it.
 In 1927 there were 9 Confirmations.
 The Church Warden's were Mr. Sutton, Mr. Stevenson, and Mr. Edmondson, who was also the Sunday School Superintendent.
-Other personalities in the church at the time were Dr. cox and his wife, Mr. Pell a local miner and Mrs. Pell, Mr. and Mrs. Barrett, Mr. and Mrs. Hartley who owned one of the local dairy farms at Blue Gum, Mr. and Mrs. King, Mrs. Gray, Mr. Griffith a local miner and always recognizable in his bowler hat, Mrs. Griffith, the Prossers who owned the shop opposite the hardware shop and who always supplied the ham for the Sunday School Picnic, Mrs. Mills, Loomes, Mitchinson, Mr. Green a miner, and Mrs. Green, Mrs. Kinnell the organist, Mrs. Gwen Rae who as Miss.
-Gwen Griffith had played the organ for many years up till 1927, Mr. and Mrs. Stevenson, Mrs. Stevenson ran the Girl's Club, Alan, Bill and Ella Sutton, Mrs. Sutton was the Guild secretary until the family moved to Bathurst, Mr. Burnett, Mr. Errington who gave many an hour scything the church grounds, Mr. and Mrs. Powell, Miss Short who was the central organizer of the many children's concerts during the depression, Mr. and Mrs. Senior and Mr. and Mrs Wilkinson of Stanwell Park.
-Other families who attended church were the Fairbrothers, Alstons, Finneys, Illingsworth, Oldfields, Dentons, Thickets and Pasfield.
+Other personalities in the church at the time were Dr. Cox and his wife, Mr. Pell a local miner and Mrs. Pell, Mr. and Mrs. Barrett, Mr. and Mrs. Hartley who owned one of the local dairy farms at Blue Gum, Mr. and Mrs. King, Mrs. Gray, Mr. Griffith a local miner and always recognizable in his bowler hat, Mrs. Griffith, the Prossers who owned the shop opposite the hardware shop and who always supplied the ham for the Sunday School Picnic, Mrs. Mills, Loomes, Mitchinson, Mr. Green a miner, and Mrs. Green, Mrs. Kinnell the organist, Mrs. Gwen Rae who as Miss.
+Gwen Griffith had played the organ for many years up till 1927, Mr. and Mrs. Stevenson (Mrs. Stevenson ran the Girl's Club), Alan, Bill and Ella Sutton (Mrs. Sutton was the Guild secretary until the family moved to Bathurst), Mr. Burnett, Mr. Errington who gave many an hour scything the church grounds, Mr. and Mrs. Powell, Miss Short who was the central organiser of the many children's concerts during the depression, Mr. and Mrs. Senior and Mr. and Mrs Wilkinson of Stanwell Park.
+Other families who attended church were the Fairbrothers, Alstons, Finneys, Illingsworth, Oldfields, Dentons, Thicketts and Pasfield.
 When the East family moved into the district and began attending, they took up a whole pew.

 The Guild and Girls Club continued to thrive as before.
 The Parish Paper now had a circulation of over 300 copies per month.
 Rev. Gee involved himself in Cubs, Scouts and the local cricket team.
-He was a wicket keeper for the Helensburgh team as was able to install a sense of decorum on those occasion when the team was defeated.
-Visiting sporting teams were warned to get out of town quickly if the won the match as local team loyalty ran deep.
-As with ministers before, he was very friendly with the Roman Catholic Priest, Presbyterian minister and the Methodist circuit rider.
+He was a wicket keeper for the Helensburgh team and was able to install a sense of decorum on those occasions when the team was defeated.
+Visiting sporting teams were warned to get out of town quickly if they won the match as local team loyalty ran deep.
+As with ministers before, he was very friendly with the Catholic Priest, Presbyterian minister and the Methodist circuit rider.